 MSc Research Methods in Psychology

-First or upper second-class Honours degree in psychology, or overseas equivalent.
+First or Upper Second Class Honours Degree in Psychology from a UK University, or overseas equivalent.

 |English language requirements|